The AUSA Buddy System

 - Invitation to internal events organized by AUSA, including AUSA Volunteers’ Camp, and access to other opportunities

 - Ability to ask for references from AUSA and to have this on your CV

 - Access to other opportunities that may be of value to an AUSA Volunteer

 Frequently Asked Questions

 1. Are AUSA Buddies paid?
-No, this is an initiative that runs on the goodwill of existing international students.
+No, this is an initiative that runs on the goodwill of existing national and international students.
 This is the first pilot run, and your participation will greatly determine its effectiveness!
 However, your participation in the programme and completion of your obligations will entitle you to a reference from AUSA.
 This sort of volunteer experience will look great on your CV.

 2. How are AUSA Buddies different from UniGuides?
 UniGuides support new students in navigating the university environment, but this does not necessarily include lifehacks on Auckland & New Zealand.
 International students require information specific to settling down, which UniGuides may not be trained to provide.